Why Film in Hungary?

 Equipment & Technical Support

-Hungary offers professional filming equipment and technical support matching international standards, with world-class studio facilities such as Studios de Bry and countryside Studios.
+Hungary offers professional filming equipment and technical support matching international standards, with world-class studio facilities including Korda Studios, Origo Film Studios, and the NFI's own expanded studio complex.

 Camera Equipment